Next stop Connecticut. I lived there when I was in 7th or 8th grade. It was a very bad year but most adolescents feel that way.

 Well we survived thru our 4 night primitive stay in CT.
 We still have a little house water left and are still on the first set of propane tanks, so we don’t have to conserve quite as much as we did.
 Good to know.

 Yesterday we did a one hour out and back ride which was perfect for Liza and the bugs weren’t as bad for the horses either.
 It was a beautiful sunny day which I found out when I went to run errands.
 The tree canopy is so dense here you hardly know what the sky looks like.
-I did their feet, did the electrician’s recommended protecting of the electrical line, went to a bank to deposit my portion of mom’s IRA and wire money to Billy in Spain, dumped our trash in a restaurant dumpster, got the truck tires filled, got gas, rewrapped the 3 bales of hay we have left in the truck bed, and basically started prepping to leave tomorrow.
+I did their feet, did the electrician’s recommended protecting of the electrical line, went to a bank to deposit my portion of mom’s IRA and wire money to Brad in Spain, dumped our trash in a restaurant dumpster, got the truck tires filled, got gas, rewrapped the 3 bales of hay we have left in the truck bed, and basically started prepping to leave tomorrow.
 I really want to get out of here.
 I did not paint as I had hoped tho.

 Last night I had so many bad dreams…I think its just because I am anxious about pulling the trailer out of this camp site.
 There is deep sand to avoid (I wish I had 4 wheel drive but I don’t) and so many close big trees and boulders.
 We fed everybody and now its time to hitch up the trailer and move it.
 I don’t want it hanging over my head all day.